Is it possible to formulate least action principle for dissipative systems?: Introduction

-There has been a longstanding effort to formulate LAP for nonconservative or dissipative system\cite{Vujanovic}.
-As far as we know, the first proposition was made by Rayleigh\cite{Goldstein} who introduced a `dissipative function' $D=\frac{1}{2}\zeta \dot{x}^2$ to write $\frac{d}{dt}\left(\frac{\partial L}{\partial \dot{x}}\right)+\frac{\partial D}{\partial \dot{x}}-\frac{\partial L}{\partial x}=0$, where $\zeta$ is the drag constant in the Stokes law $\vec{f}_d=-m\zeta \vec{\dot{x}}$ and $m$ the mass of the damped body.
-Although the equation of motion is kept in a similar form as Lagrangian equation, LAP is not recovered since there is no single Lagrangian for defining an action which satisfies Eq.(\ref{e1}).
+There has been a longstanding effort in classical mechanics to formulate LAP, or variational calculus in general, for nonconservative or dissipative system\cite{Vujanovic}.
+This formulation is essential for this fundamental principle of physics to be applied to a wide range of systems in nature that are not conservative, to be well understood and to be related to many scientific principles relative to the energy dissipation\cite{Vujanovic,Goldstine,Sieniutycz}.
+As far as we know, the first variational calculus applied to damped motion dates back to Euler's work in 1744 for the brachistochrone (shortest time) problem with friction\cite{Goldstine}.
+More recently, Rayleigh\cite{Goldstein} has introduced a `dissipative function' $D=\frac{1}{2}\zeta \dot{x}^2$, for the special case of the Stokes' law $f_d=-m\zeta\dot{x}$, to write $\frac{d}{dt}\left(\frac{\partial L}{\partial \dot{x}}\right)+\frac{\partial D}{\partial \dot{x}}-\frac{\partial L}{\partial x}=0$, where $\zeta$ is the drag constant and $m$ the mass of the damped body.
+Nevertheless, LAP is not recovered since there is no Lagrangian for defining an action which satisfies Eq.(\ref{e1}).
 Other major propositions include the Bateman approach\cite{Bateman} to introduce complementary variables and equations, the definition of dissipative Lagrangian by multiplying the non dissipative one with an exponential factor $exp(\zeta t)$\cite{Sanjuan} where $t$ is the time, the fractional derivative formulation\cite{Riewe}, and the pseudo-Hamiltonian mechanics\cite{Duffin} where a parameter was introduced to characterize the degree of dissipation.
 The reader is referred to the reviews in \cite{Sieniutycz,Vujanovic,Gray,Riewe,Duffin} about the details of these propositions.
 In general, the Lagrangian in these solutions is not unique and has no energy connection like $L=K-V$ (see for instance the quasi-Lagrangian $L=e^{\zeta t}(K-V)$ and the corresponding quasi-Hamiltonian $H=e^{-\zeta t}K+e^{\zeta t}V$ for damped harmonic oscillator\cite{Sanjuan}).
 Hence no variational or optimal calculus was possible in general form\cite{Sieniutycz,Vujanovic,Gray}.